 The Expert Panel for Cosmetic Ingredient Safety reviewed phenoxyethanol in 1990 by examining available scientific literature and data.

 Phenoxyethanol was shown to be neither a primary nor cumulative skin irritant; it was neither classified as a skin sensitizer nor phototoxic.
 Test data showed phenoxyethanol was not genotoxic nor of concern for systemic toxicity.
 Therefore, it was concluded to be “safe as a cosmetic ingredient in the present practices of use and concentration,” generally < 1%.

 In a 2007 review of phenoxyethanol, conducted to consider available new data, the Expert Panel reaffirmed the original “safe as used” conclusion.

-The FDA reviewed the safety of phenoxyethanol (also called ethylene glycol monophenyl ether) and approved its use as an indirect food additive as a component of adhesives.
+The U.S. Food and Drug Administration (FDA) reviewed the safety of phenoxyethanol (also called ethylene glycol monophenyl ether) and approved its use as an indirect food additive.
+(21CFR175.105)

 Regulation (EC) No. 1223/2009 of the European Union names phenoxyethanol in the list of preservatives allowed in cosmetic products (Annex V, entry 29).
 The maximum concentration in ready-for-use preparations is 1.0%.